 Broadly speaking, psychology tends to have either a social science focus or a healthcare science focus (it is, of course, more complex than this, but humor me for argument’s sake).
 Regardless of the focus, psychology has very specific and specialized methods and techniques, which can be technically demanding.

 Specialized psychology translators for specialized psychology content

 Psychology as a discipline is replete with obscure terminology that makes little sense to the nonprofessional.
 Similarly, there’s a risk of misunderstanding a term that is used in everyday language but that has a specific meaning in psychology; the word “punishment” is a case in point.
 As a layman term, it means unwanted (or even painful) consequences and usually refers to the person (“his parents punished him”).
 But on the technical side, it’s part of the operant conditioning terminology and psychologist use it referring to behavior.
 It means something very specific: the process in which the consequences that follow a behavior make the behavior less probable to be repeated in the future.

 Some disciplines, like neuropsychology, are part of neurosciences.
 A translation in this field would require some knowledge of neuroanatomy, neurophysiology, and psychometrics.

 Psychometrics is a branch of psychology that relies heavily on calculations, data analysis, and the use of specialized software.
-It’s also vital for understanding routinely translated instruments in clinical research, like Patient-Reported Outcome Measures (PROMs).
+It’s also vital for understanding routinely translated instruments in clinical research, like clinical outcome assessments (COAs).